![]() |

-1. Order of messages.
-For example, Node 1 takes the first message, Node 2 takes the second; However, Node 1 is busy and the message is queued, that results in processing of the second message before the first one.
-If the order of the message is important, it may create issues.
+- Order of messages.
+For example, Node 1 takes the first message, and Node 2 takes the second.
+However, Node 1 is busy and the message is queued, which results in the second message being processed before the first one.
+If the order of messages is important, this may create issues.

-2. Race condition and concurrent use of the resources.
-There can be conflicts with models and DB even without ordering issue, just receive 2 messages in which the same entity created and get a conflict when trying to save models.
+- Race conditions and concurrent use of resources.
+There can be conflicts with models and the DB even without ordering issues.
+For example, you may receive two messages in which the same entity is created and then get a conflict when trying to save models.

-3. Shared data.
-Using read-only file system channels requires shared metadata implementation.
+- Shared data.
+Using read-only file system channels requires a shared metadata implementation.

-There can be two main approaches for enabling cluster using Spring Integration.
+There can be two main approaches for enabling clustering using Spring Integration.

-1. Active – Passive (by making failover if the master node failed)
+- Active-Passive (by making a failover if the master node fails)

-2. Active – Active (concurrent consumers – messages from dependent channels within one poll still receive single node)
+- Active-Active (concurrent consumers — messages from dependent channels within one poll are still received by a single node)

-1. Using hybris task engine instead of pollers for inbound channels,
+- Use the Hybris task engine instead of pollers for inbound channels.

-2. Create custom metadata store based on hybris models,
+- Create a custom metadata store based on Hybris models.

-3. Make system resisted to any failures during message processing.
+- Make the system resistant to any failures during message processing.

 Spring Integration within Hybris Cluster